BenCaiello/PalmettoBUG/docs/source/UsingPixelClassifier.rst

 Mask Extension
 ~~~~~~~~~~~~~~

-Mask extension is a very useful tool for certain tricky segmentation
+Mask extension is a useful tool for certain tricky segmentation
 problems, particularly for irregularly shaped cells, which can be
 difficult for generalist algorithms to segment.

 This method takes a set of pixel classification maps from the loaded
-classifier, a set of classified cell masks with matching classes, and a
+classifier, a set of classy masks with matching classes, and a
-set of segmentation masks (these must match the classified cells masks).
+set of segmentation masks (these must match the classy cells masks).
 The user then selects class(es) to extend the cell masks into.
 PalmettoBUG will then identify the segmentation masks belonging to the
-class(es) of interest, and extend those cell masks into the surrounding
+class(es) of interest, using the classy masks, and extend those cell masks into the surrounding
-regions that were predicted to be in the matching class.
+regions that were predicted to be in the matching pixel classification class.

 |image7|